jiedali/msia490-nlp-news-summarization/README.md

 ### **Goal**:
-My goal of this project is to build a news summarizer that facilitate efficient news reading.
+My goal of this project is to build a news headline generator exploaring both abstractive and extractive text summarization technique.

 ### **Approach**:

+Method 1 (Main Focus): Abstractive Model: Encoder-Decoder based, bi-directional LSTM with Attention for Encoder, basic unidirectional LSTM for decoder.
-My main approach is perform extractive summary by using a pre-trained BERT model to create sentence embedding, then perform K-means clustering on the sentence embeddings and finally select the sentence that is closest to the center of each cluster centroid as the summary sentence.

-By specifying the number of clusters, user can pick how many sentences they want to have in the final summary.
+Method 2: Extractive Model: Use pre-trained BERT to create sentence embeddings, then perform K-means clustering on the sentence embeddings, choose the sentence that is closest ot eh center of each cluster centroid as the summary.
+Use can specify how many sentences they would like to be in the summary.

+Method3: Extractive Model: TextRank

 ### **Experimentation**:

-I have experimented with various models on creating embeddings (BERT and GPT-2) and clustering methods (K-means and Gaussian Mixture Models).
-I also compared the results from this approach to the well-known TextRank method.
+Detailed experimentation results can be found at /deliverables/msia490_nlp_project_paper.pdf

 ## Directory structure